andrew-william-dev/HiveTalk/.github/PULL_REQUEST_TEMPLATE/feature.md

+---
+name: Feature
+about: Describe the feature you implemented
+---

 ## Description
 Clearly describe the new feature you have added.
 Example: "Added user authentication using JWT" or "Implemented community creation flow."